kubernetes/website/content/en/docs/concepts/services-networking/network-policies.md

-In the case of ingress, this means that in some cases you may be able to filter incoming packets based on the actual original source IP, while in other cases, the "source IP" that the NetworkPolicy acts on may be the IP of a `LoadBalancer` or of the pod's node, etc.
+In the case of ingress, this means that in some cases you may be able to filter incoming packets based on the actual original source IP, while in other cases, the "source IP" that the NetworkPolicy acts on may be the IP of a `LoadBalancer` or of the Pod's node, etc.

 For egress, this means that connections from pods to `Service` IPs that get rewritten to cluster-external IPs may or may not be subject to `ipBlock`-based policies.